 Students explore artifacts and specimens in the Museum galleries and participate in outdoor activities to learn about animal adaptations, interactions, and relationships with local habitats.
-This new program is interactive, inquiry-driven, and NGSS-aligned to support your science curriculum.
+This new program is interactive, inquiry-driven, and supports NGSS to enrich your science curriculum.
 CLICK HERE to view a more detailed outline of the program, standards, and classroom resources.

 Days offered: Thursdays

 Cost: $40 per class (up to 30 students per class)